 Science has proven it, but most shooters already know that plinking is a fun, inexpensive sport.
 For people who don’t want to shoot a military or magnum cartridge, the 9 mm carbine is an affordable option.
 These rifles are budget-friendly to buy and to shoot.
 Not only that, they are recoil free.
 And if you buy the right rifle, you can use it for hunting, plinking or even home defense.
 Here are the top 10 9mm pistol caliber carbines on the market.

 Although you’ll get a brief overview of what each has to offer, you can find the exact specifications on the rifle manufacturer’s website.
-There’s probably very few lists out there where Wilson Combat and Kel-Tec are on the same page.
+There are probably very few lists out there where Wilson Combat and Kel-Tec are on the same page.
 So, this list includes a wide variety of 9mm pistol caliber carbines on the market.

-Enjoy each model for what they are: fast shooting, light recoiling, fun guns to shoot But don’t expect the same level performance you get from the AR 15.
+Enjoy each model for what they are: fast shooting, light recoiling, fun guns to shoot.
+But don’t expect the same level performance you get from the AR 15.
 These are pistol rounds, so even though they have a slightly higher velocity because of the longer barrel, they have a limited powder capacity.
-Below you’ll see our 3 favorites, followed by a round up of the 10 best 9mm carbines on the market.
+Below you’ll see our 3 favorites, followed by a round-up of the 10 best 9mm carbines on the market.

 1. CZ Scorpion EVO